-The Observatory holds free public open evenings, normally fortnightly on Fridays during UCL's autumn and winter terms (October–March inclusive), 18:30–19:40 and 19:45–20:55.
-The earlier tour may be preferable for families with children, but note that the content and nature of the tours (including negotiating some steep, open-tread stairs) mean they may not suitable for all children younger than 7–8 years old.
-(A Saturday-evening tour is usually also offered each term for visitors unable to attend on Fridays for, e.g., religious reasons; these visits start at 19:00.)
+The Observatory holds free public open evenings, roughly fortnightly, on Fridays during UCL's autumn and winter terms (October–March inclusive), 18:30–19:40 and 19:45–20:55.
+The earlier tour may be preferable for families with children, but note that the content and nature of the tours (including negotiating some steep, open-tread stairs) mean they may not be suitable for all children younger than 7–8 years old.
+(A Saturday-evening tour is usually also offered each term for visitors unable to attend on Fridays for, in particular, religious reasons; these visits start at 19:00.)

 Visitors are given a short introduction to the Observatory by one of the guides, then divided into groups for a guided tour of the telescopes and facilities.
 During the tour season, only about 1 evening in 3 or 4 is clear, and in any event it may that neither the Moon nor the brighter planets are well placed for viewing.
 Nonetheless, if weather permits, visitors will normally be given the opportunity to view the sky through the Fry 8-inch refractor.

 N.B. – unfortunately, the site is not wheelchair-friendly, with gravelled grounds and steep stairways.
 Disabled visitors, and those of limited mobility, should contact us well in advance to discuss access requirements.

 Advance booking is essential; tours are very popular, and places are allocated on a first-come, first-served basis.
 A calendar of tour availability is given below; note that we have a strict limit on numbers, so even if there are "places available", this may mean only a single space.